 Home equity line of credit (HELOC)

 A home equity line of credit, commonly referred to as a HELOC, is a revolving line of credit that is secured by the equity in your home.
 Nearly all banks and credit unions offer this type of lending, and because a HELOC is secured to your home, interest rates are significantly lower when compared to unsecured loans and lines of credit.
 Homeowners can typically borrow up to 80% of the appraised value of their home minus the amount owing on their mortgage.
 For example, if your house is worth $750,000 and you owe $300,00 on your mortgage, you would be able to borrow up to $300,000 on a HELOC.
 Interest payments are structured, but otherwise, the homeowner is able to move money in and out of the line as they please.
-Most major financial institutions offer interest rates based on the lender’s prime rate (for example, prime +1%).
-Today’s prime rate is 2.45%.
+Most major financial institutions offer interest rates based on the lender’s prime rate (for example, prime +1%). currently 7.2%

 This is the option that Shannon and Calvin Reynolds of Burlington, Ont., chose when they renovated shortly before the pandemic.
 (We’ve changed their names to protect their privacy.)
 “We didn’t have cash lying around to do a big renovation, [but] we had a good amount of equity in the house,” Shannon says, noting that comparable homes in her area are selling for far more than what they owed on their mortgage.
 “A HELOC felt like a no-brainer because the renovation would increase the value of our house.”